Earl Sweatshirt: Early life

 Thebe Neruda Kgositsile was born on February 24, 1994, in Chicago, Illinois, to Cheryl Harris, a law professor and critical race theorist at the University of California, Los Angeles, and Keorapetse Kgositsile, a South African poet and political activist.
 Harris and Kgositsile separated when Thebe was six years old.
 His father is often mentioned in Kgositsile's music and was called a "complicated figure" by Pitchfork.
 He was presented as a person that was often absent in Kgositsile's life, due to him living in South Africa while Kgositsile lived in Los Angeles, California.
 Kgositsile stated that "Me and my dad had a relationship that's not uncommon for people to have with their fathers, which is a non-perfect one, talking to him is symbolic and non-symbolic, but it's literally closure for my childhood.
 Not getting to have that moment left me to figure out a lot with my damn self."
 Kgositsile attended the UCLA Lab School in Los Angeles and New Roads Middle School & High School in Santa Monica, California.

 Career

 2008–2009: Career beginnings

-Kgositsile first started rapping in the seventh grade.
+Kgositsile started rapping in the seventh grade.
 In 2007, under the name Sly Tendencies, he posted tracks from his mixtape, Kitchen Cutlery, via MySpace.
 He and two of his friends, Loofy and JW Mijo, formed a rap trio called The Backpackerz.
 They intended to release a mixtape titled World Playground, but disbanded sometime in 2009.